0

 Contrary to common belief, testosterone isn't solely responsible for male traits.
 In women, it contributes to:

-1. Sex Drive: Testosterone plays a role in sexual desire and arousal in women.
+1. Sex Drive: Testosterone plays a role in sexual desire and arousal.

-3. Muscle Strength: Testosterone helps in preserving muscle mass and strength.
+3. Muscle Strength: It's involved in preserving muscle mass and strength.

-4. Mood and Cognitive Functions: It might influence mood, cognitive abilities, and overall well-being.
+4. Mood and Cognitive Function: Research suggests testosterone may influence mood, cognitive clarity, and overall sense of well-being.

 5. Reproductive Health: It contributes to the functioning of the ovaries and the production of estrogen.